jurassix/dataflow-through-react/README.md

 This is modern guide to understanding how data flows through React applications and to structure your React components for reusability with any FLUX framework or next-gen pattern.

-* examine how React see's our components
+* Investigate how react will see our components
-* look at how data flows through our React application
+* Examine how data flows through a React application
-* look at modern best practices in React
+* What are the current best practices for React data propagation
-* look at the real world
+* What patterns are in the wild

 Assumptions:
 * _All examples assume ES6 and React 14_